mboss10/BigQuery-Setup/README.md

 * CMD + Return = run a SQL statement
 * CMD + / = put in comments all the text highlighted

 Save query

+Set a destination table for query results

 More --> Format query

+Explore data